Selective decay for the rotating shallow-water equations with a structure-preserving discretization: Numerical results

 where $u_n(e_{ij})$ is the numerical solution defined at edge $e_{ij}$ and $u_r(e_{ij})$ is the analytical solution evaluated at the edge midpoint $e_{ij}$.
 Moreover $|\mathfrak{e}_{ij}|=\frac{1}{2}|e_{ij}|~|\tilde{e}_{ij}|$ is the area associated to an edge.

 We observe that the resulting approximations on both a regular and irregular grid in the plane are first-order accurate, see Fig. \ref{fig:convCommutator}.
-On the sphere, the approximation is less than first-order accurate because the icosahedral grid is optimized for the dual grid (pentagons/hexagons), see \cite{heikes1995numerical} for further details, but we evaluate the discrete divergence and reconstruction of the vector fields on the triangles.
-This low-order convergence of the divergence was also observed in \cite{brecht2019variational}.
+On the sphere, the approximation is less than first-order accurate.
+This is expected because the icosahedral grid is optimized for properties of the hexagonal and pentagonal dual cells and not those of the triangular cells used here.
+Moreover, Ref. \cite{heikes1995numerical} notes that, without the optimization of the grid for the triangular cells, the numerical operators converge at less than first order.
+Here in particular, we evaluate the discrete divergence and reconstruction of the vector fields on the non-optimized triangles.
+This low-order convergence of the divergence was also observed in Ref. \cite{brecht2019variational}.